tabreturn/tabreturn.github.io/_posts/2021-06-22-thonny_and_py5.md

 rm thonny-3.3.7-x86_64-alt.tar.gz
 ```

-**Step 4** -- Set up a virtual environment to install the py5 packages; to install those packages in Thonny's built-in Python location, there's a symlink.
-Once you've installed the necessary package(s), the commands delete the virtual environment:
+**Step 4** -- Set up a temporary virtual environment to install the py5 packages; to install those packages in Thonny's built-in Python location, there's a symlink (the `ln -s` part).
+Once you've installed the necessary package(s), there are commands to delete the virtual environment:
 ```
 python3.9 -m venv tempenv
 cd tempenv/lib/python3.9